Today, 79 percent of Americans use social media.

 As with any fundraising strategy, the key is to market your social media strategy around your donors (“donor-centric”), not the other way around.
 Remember that your donor’s network is on social, so it is your responsibility to tap into their network and empower them to become advocates for your organization.
 That starts with listening to your followers and engaging with relevant content.
 It continues with empowering your supporters to advocate for your cause.

-Are you in need of more inspiration?
+Want more inspiration?
 Take 3-minutes to watch 7 nonprofits who are crushing their social.